zAlweNy26/AlweStats/README.md

 You can find it here : https://valheim.thunderstore.io/package/Padank/AlweStats/

-Valheim Mod to easily see "FPS", "Ping", "Clock", "Ship health", "Ship speed", "Wind speed", "Wind direction", "Days passed", "Time played", "Current Biome", "Bow ammo", "Selected arrows" and "Health" for every environment element.
+Valheim Mod to easily see "FPS", "Ping", "Clock", "Ship health", "Ship speed", "Wind speed", "Wind direction", "Days passed", "Time played", "Current Biome", "Bow ammo", "Selected arrows", "Health" and "Growth" for every environment element.

-**YOU HAVE TO DELETE YOUR CONFIG FILE IF YOU HAVE A VERSION BEFORE 2.0.0**

 The UI is separated in five blocks :
 - GameStats, that contains "FPS" and "Ping"